PepsiCo EHS Specialist, Sam Watts, has been named as the winner of the SHP Award for Rising Star in Manufacturing.

 Rising Stars is brought to you as part of the wider SHP Awards, in collaboration with the HSE and IATP.

-Sam ‘fell’ into safety six years ago after starting a EHS temporary admin role whilst waiting to join the police force, but quickly realised her passion for all things health and safety.
-She worked at Marks and Spencer, automated distribution for five years where she had the opportunity to learn complete professional qualifications, making the leap into manufacturing earlier this year, working for Walkers Crisps, PepsiCo.
+Sam ‘fell’ into safety six years ago after starting a EHS temporary admin role whilst waiting to join the police force, quickly realising her passion for all things health and safety.
+She worked at Marks & Spencer, in automated distribution for five years where she had the opportunity to learn complete professional qualifications, making the leap into manufacturing earlier this year, working for Walkers Crisps, PepsiCo.

 Sam is responsible for implementing digital solutions to record, investigate and analyse incidents in order to ‘work smarter’, improve stakeholder visibility and effectively manage actions.
 A key focus within this was to ensure that she brought the workforce along with her, specifically the management population who would be the end users.
 This was done through interactive training sessions that heavily focused on the moral reasons we investigate and their role in preventing incidents, in addition to root cause analysis coaching and how to use the system itself.